dand-code/dand-code/README.md

 ### Hello! 👋
 [Visit my personal web](https://dand-code.github.io/cv_dand-code/)

-I am journalist 🗞 and I am passionate by user experience and accessibility.
+I am passionate by user experience and accessibility.
 Because of this, I decided run into the coding career 👩‍💻 and continue improving my knowledge and skills.

 :rocket: I'm focused on:
 - HTML5, CSS3, Sass, Bootstrap;